Syfy Insider Exclusive

 SYFY WIRE The Twilight Zone (2019) with Jordan Peele

-Jordan Peele's reboot of the iconic series will begin airing on SYFY.
-Here are the 5 best episodes.
+Jordan Peele's reboot of the iconic series is getting a Fourth of July SYFY marathon.
+Here are the five best episodes.

 By Cassidy Ward

 You unlock this door with the key of imagination.
 Beyond it is another dimension: a dimension of sound, a dimension of sight, a dimension of mind.
 You're moving into a land of both shadow and substance, of things and ideas.
-You've just crossed over into... the Twilight Zone — and now Jordan Peele's reboot of the Twilight Zone has crossed over on to SYFY.
+You've just crossed over into... the Twilight Zone.
+And Jordan Peele's reboot of the show has crossed over to SYFY, where you can catch a day-long Fourth of July marathon.

 How to Watch